chriz133/CleanCodeWebCrawler/README.md

 ## Getting started

 ### Build Project
+- **Clone Repository**: use git clone <URL>
+- **Build the Project with Maven**: `mvn clean package` Maven will compile the source code, run tests, and package the application into a JAR-file.
+The output is placed in the `target` directory.
+It should look like: `target/WebCrawler-1.0-SNAPSHOT.jar`

 ### Run the Web-Crawler
+After the succesful build the application can be runned with the generated JAR-file.
-To use the Web-Crawler, te user has to enter the following in the command-line: `java MainProgram <URL> <depth> <domain1,domain2,...>`.
+To use the Web-Crawler, te user has to enter the following in the command-line: `java -jar target/WebCrawler-1.0-SNAPSHOT.jar <URL> <depth> <domain1,domain2,...>`.
 It must be noted that depth has to be an integer, the url must be formatted as follows: `https://www.example.at` and you can enter one or more domains like: `weather.example.at,sport.example.at`.

 ### Testing
+To test the Project the user first of all has to download `Maven 3.9.9`.
+Now the test can be runned with `mvn test`.